 8 Bodnant Garden (National Trust) (5 miles s.
 15 minutes' drive).
 One of the finest gardens in Britain.
-Bodnant was laid out from 1875 and is celebrated for its rhododendrons, azaleas, magnolias and cypresses.
+Bodnant was laid out from 1875 and is celebrated for its rhododendrons, azaleas, magnolias the scene of the Investiture of H.R.H.
+Prince Charles as Prince of Wales on 1st July 1969.
+Nearby the Welsh Highland Railway station is the starting point for the rebuilt railway line which will eventually join the Ffestiniog Railway (see no.6) at Porthmadog.

+- and cypresses.
 A new winter garden was created in 2012.

-9 Bodrhyddan Hall (22 miles e.
+Bodrhyddan Hall (22 miles e.
 40 minutes' drive).
 Seat of Lord Langford and regularly open to the public.
+A late - Seat of Lord Langford and regularly open to the public.
 A late 17th century house brilliantly extended in the 'Queen Anne' style in the l860's by W. E. Nesfield.

 10 Caernarfon Castle (27 miles w.
 One hour's drive).
+This 13th century castle, one of the most beautiful in Europe, was